DevXplorerGirish/devxplorergirish.github.io/_posts/2025-09-22-fourth-post.md

 <!-- success warning error note -->
 {: .box-success}
-**Flamebound** is a 2D platformer developed in Unreal Engine.
+**Flamebound** is a 2D action platformer developed in Unreal Engine.
 The player shoots fireballs at enemies while avoiding traps such as spikes, swinging hammers, and rotating blades.
-Enemies patrol the level, chase the player when detected, and launch close-range attacks, while health crates give players a chance to survive longer in challenging encounters.

-I'm excited to share details about my Fourth game project: **FlameBound**.

-**Flamebound** is my first game project, a 2D platformer developed in Unreal Engine.
-The player shoots fireballs at enemies while avoiding traps such as spikes, swinging hammers, and rotating blades.
-Enemies patrol the level, chase the player when detected, and launch close-range attacks, while health crates give players a chance to survive longer in challenging encounters.
+Enemies patrol the level, chase the player when detected, and perform close-range attacks.
+Health crates provide recovery opportunities, allowing players to survive longer and progress through increasingly difficult stages.

 ### Key Features